Distilled Magic book cover

 The Story

-Cozy Fantasy Found Family Trans Joy LGBTQ+ Alchemy Slice of Life Neurodivergent Rep ADHD Characters Female Protagonist Goblin
+Cozy Fantasy Found Family Trans Joy LGBTQ+ Alchemy Slice of Life Friends-to-Lovers Romance Subplot Neurodivergent Rep ADHD Characters Female Protagonist Goblin

-This novel includes instances of transphobia, body shaming, gender dysphoria, misgendering, deadnaming, and unaccepting family.
-They are not overly prevalent but may affect some readers.
+This novel includes instances of transphobia, body shaming, gender dysphoria, misgendering, dead naming, unaccepting family, and mentions of physical abuse.
+They are not overly prevalent but may trigger some readers.
+The novel also contains themes of adoption, infertility, and substance abuse.
+There are small sections involving experimentation on animals and people (goblins), which may be disconcerting to some readers.

 The novel's dominant tone is warm, hopeful, and joy-forward.
 These elements are present but are not the center of the story.